aldro61/colosse-tutorial/README.md

 #PBS -N myjob
 #PBS -A nne-790-ae
 ```
-In this case, the requested compute time is 24 hours.
+In this case, the requested computing time is 24 hours.
 The job requires 2 nodes, with 8 CPUs each.
 The stderr and stdout are redirected to user specified files.
 The name of the job is *myjob*.
 The ressource allocation to use is *nne-790-ae*.

 Copy the [example_job.msub](example_job.msub) file to a directory called *~/scratch/example_job*.
 Replace the ressource allocation project number by yours.
 Then, submit the job using the following command.
 ```